moodleboy/moodle-block_slideshow/README.md

 * Background color - Clicking in this textbox triggers a colorpicker
 * Transparent - Clicking this overrides the background color setting and makes the background transparent
 * Image selector - Will only accept gif, jpg, or png files
+* Use as normal Dock - Will allow the slideshow to be displayed in the side columns or where ever a block can be displayed.